-While China was the first non-U.S. government to officially perform a lethal-injection execution, Taiwan was the first government outside of the United States to legislate lethal injection as a form of execution.
+While China was the first non-U.S. government to perform a lethal injection execution officially, Taiwan was the first government outside of the United States to legislate lethal injection as a form of execution.
 However, Taiwan has yet to execute anyone by this method.
 Executions in Taiwan continue to be carried out by shooting.

 In the Philippines, the death penalty was reinstated in 1993 after a six-year hiatus.
 The death penalty was brought back because of a rising crime rate.
-The country provides for the death penalty in cases of murder, rape, drug trafficking, kidnapping and arson, among other crimes.
+The country provides for the death penalty in murder, rape, drug trafficking, kidnapping, and arson, among other crimes.
 Under certain circumstances, the death penalty is a mandatory punishment.

 In Guatemala, once a death sentence is imposed, a judge selects a person to act as the executioner.
 On the day of the execution, much like in the United States, the prisoner is restrained to a gurney.
 In an adjacent room, the judge gives a signal to the executioner to begin.
-According to the law, an electronic lethal-injection machine is used to perform the injection of three drugs.
+According to the law, an electronic lethal-injection machine is used to inject three drugs.
 Once the lethal injection has been administered, a forensic doctor examines the prisoner to declare the person dead.
-When the proceedings are over, the government either buries the body or turns it over to the person’s family if they have requested to handle the burial themselves.
+When the proceedings are over, the government either buries the body or turns it over to the person’s family if requested to handle the burial themselves.

 In October 2003, Thailand became the next country to adopt lethal injection as its main form of execution.
 Its first lethal injection executions were carried out in December 2003, when four men convicted of drug trafficking and murder were put to death.

-Vietnam decided to replace the use of firing squads with lethal injection as its method of execution in 2010, with the decision taking effect in 2011.
+Vietnam decided to replace firing squads with lethal injection as its execution method in 2010, with the decision taking effect in 2011.